Connect with us

 The loan is converted into a permanent debt once the house is completed.

-It is offered at a down payment of 10% to 20% – with some lenders asking for lower down payment for those willing to pay a higher interest rate.
+It is offered at a down payment of 10% to 20% – with some lenders asking for a lower down payment for those willing to pay a higher interest rate.

 To qualify for this financing option, you need an excellent credit score, a low debt-to-income ratio, as well as detailed architectural plans for your project.